 These models will help us and the community better understand and decide how water is used in the TANK catchments.

 Size: 460 square kilometres

-Depth: Productive aquifer system is up 50 m in depth, 300 metres deep in some places
+Depth: Productive aquifer system is generally up to 50m in depth, although may be up to 300m deep in some places